tanoshim/grpc-message-proxy/readme.md

 # Goal
-- Controll all the incomming and outgoing gRPC messages in one place (before sending/receiving).
+## - Controll all the incomming and outgoing gRPC messages in one place (before sending/receiving messages).
-- Easy to manage many protobuf classes with a simple structure.
+## - Easy to manage many protobuf classes with a simple structure.

 # Features
 ## 1. Capture all the outgoing gRPC messages with a single class